Get Your Serbia Self-Assessment Form Now!

 The Serbia Self-Assessment Form is a Single Entry document.
 It DOES NOT replace a visa.
 If your country requires a visa, the immigration officers will ask for your Visa when you enter the country.
 Keep in mind some nationalities will require a paper visa.
 If that is your case, we suggest you contact your local embassy.

-At the airport, you must show the QR Code that we will bring you, in order to pass the health check established by the Health Authorities.
+At the airport, you must present the QR code that we will deliver in order to pass the health check established by the Health Authorities.

 Our customers have great stories about us

 Our Company is accredited and recognized by the International Air Transport Association (IATA) and has a validated IATA Agency Code.
 If you want to check this information you can verify our membership using our bearing No. 23716873 at http://store.iata.org/ieccacfree.

 Remember that the customer service team at iVisa.com is here 24/7 to answer any questions you may have about our service.

 Is it mandatory to apply for the Serbia Self-Assessment Form if I’m traveling to Serbia?

 Yes, it is.
 Serbian citizens, as well as foreign citizens in Serbia, will have to complete an online COVID-19 self-assessment within 24 hours of crossing the border.

 Take into account that a second online self-assessment form must be completed by all travelers 10 days after arrival in Serbia.